 Pricing: Dreamhost vs Bluehost

 Web hosts usually quote prices per month, even when you’re paying upfront.
-Dreamhost has a true monthly plan, starting at $4.95/mo, but Bluehost requires at least 1 year of payment upfront in order to get started.
+Dreamhost has a true monthly plan, starting at $4.95/mo, but Bluehost requires at least one year of payment upfront in order to get started.

-Here are the beginning price points, if you opt for the cheapest hosting plans for both Bluehost vs Dreamhost:
+Here are the beginning price points if you opt for the cheapest hosting plans for both Bluehost vs. Dreamhost:

 And here’s the price comparison between Dreamhost and Bluehost once your initial term expires: